 evil and darkness by His virtuous life and His stunning, heroic

 sacrifice.
 He was the Greek Christos, "the anointed one,"

 His coming down to earth was necessitated by the predicament brought about

 by Adam and Eve, the first human beings.
 While Eve was instrumental in what

 happened, Adam represented the race, and made a decisive choice for the

 their progeny.
 Sadly, he disobeyed and its consequences have fallen on us,

 something akin a rich man who loses his wealth, and no longer has it it to

 bequeath to his descendants.

-It's beyond our understanding,
+It's beyond our grasp of understanding,

 How something comes from nothingness;